GustavoCostaW/ngc-pagination/README.md

         }

         /*
-          change_after property when is true, all user events isn't applied in the view when the current page is changed.
-A good sample of your usage is if you want to update the current page in the UI only your request is done for example.
+          change_after property when is true, all user events isn't applied into the view when the current page is changed.
+A good example of your usage is if you want to update the current page in the UI only your request is done for example.
         */

         // to listener ngc-pagination events.